What is the alkaline diet?

 The alkaline diet has made big headlines over the last few years, and often for all the wrong reasons.
-We look into this highly controversial diet and ask whether it is safe, effective and scientifically sound.
+We look into this highly contentious diet and ask whether it is safe, effective and scientifically sound.

 What is the alkaline diet?

-An alkaline diet is based on the theory that you can change the pH balance of your body and blood through the food that you eat – despite there currently being no substantial evidence to suggest that this is possible.
+An alkaline diet is based on the theory that you can change the pH balance of your body and blood through the food that you eat – despite there currently being no evidence to suggest that this is possible.

 Advocates of the diet have claimed that high levels of ‘excess’ acid in the body, caused by our modern diets, contribute to a range of health conditions including arthritis, osteoporosis, kidney and liver disorders, and even cancer.

 Foods that are cited as being ‘acid-producing’ by advocates of the diet include meat, wheat and other grains, refined sugar, dairy products, caffeine, alcohol and processed foods.
 Foods that are considered ‘alkaline foods’ include fruit and vegetables.

 The diet was originally developed to help prevent kidney stones and urine infections, as the pH of your urine changes depending on what you eat.
 However, there is no evidence to suggest that this alters the pH of the rest of the body.
 Blood pH is tightly regulated by our kidneys and is not affected by diet.

 Cancer Research UK says that there is no good evidence to prove that diet can manipulate the pH of the body, or that ‘acidic’ diets increase the risk of cancer.

 The NHS says that the alkaline diet lacks evidence, and advises against cutting out whole foods groups, as some versions of the diet suggest.
 The NHS does acknowledge that the recommendations to eat more fruit and vegetables and cut down on sugar and alcohol are in line with current healthy eating advice.